What is the Dunning-Kruger effect?

 Tl;dr: Negative bias is a type of cognitive bias where we tend to have a stronger response to negative stimuli and information than positive information of equal magnitude.
 We feel negative events more intensely and may dwell on them to our detriment.
 Negativity bias impacts how we consume the news, engage in relationships with other Read more…

-What is an ad hominem attack?
+What is an infodemic?

 Data Literacy Uncertainty and Misinformation